20 Best Fruits For Muscle Gain (Ultimate Guide)

 Peaches for muscle gain

-Peaches are a great fruit to add if you want to increase your potassium levels.
-Additionally, peaches are high in fiber, which is a great option for a bodybuilder in a cutting phase.
-Is it also very high in antioxidants that help reduce inflammation.
+Additionally, peaches are high in fiber, an excellent option for a bodybuilder in a cutting phase.
+It is also very high in antioxidants that help reduce inflammation.

 • When to eat: pre or post-workout